MajekDev/HexNicks/README.md

 ## Features

-- Parsing via [MiniMessage](https://docs.adventure.kyori.net/minimessage.html) - here's a [handy website](https://webui.adventure.kyori.net/) to pracitce.
+- Parsing via [MiniMessage](https://docs.adventure.kyori.net/minimessage) - here's a [handy website](https://webui.adventure.kyori.net/) to practice.
 - Optimized support for Spigot and Paper.
 Forks of either should work as well.
 - [PlaceholderAPI](https://www.spigotmc.org/resources/placeholderapi.6245/) support with the placeholder `%hexnicks_nick%` for player's nicknames.
 - MySQL storage support for users on BungeeCord/Velocity.